Tanmay-Dev-SM/NewsSphere/README.md

 3. Coding Protocols
   Naming Convention:
   - Funciton : camelCase
-  - variable name : use underscore instead of space
+  - Variable name : use underscore instead of space
-  - interations : use a meaningful and complete word instead of shortcuts
+  - Interations : use a meaningful and complete word instead of shortcuts

   GitHub​:
   - Main branch: final branch once project is done and everything is working (no buggy codes, back-up container)​